alastairpatrick/nopy/README.md

 [{3, 5, 7}, {8, 11}, {2, 10}, {9}]
 ```

-Here, when python was invoked interactively, it looked in the python_modules subdirectory to find the locally installed toposort dependency.
+Here, when python was invoked interactively, it looked in the `python_modules` subdirectory to find the locally installed toposort dependency.

-Suppose the program above was saved in a file called some_program.py.
-To direct python to invoke that file:
+Suppose the program above was saved in as a script file called `script.py`.
+To direct python to invoke that script file:
 ```
-$ npm run -s nopy -- some_program.py
+$ npm run -s nopy -- script.py
 [{3, 5, 7}, {8, 11}, {2, 10}, {9}]
 ```

-Python interpreter command line options and arguments that will be visible to the python program via `sys.argv` may be passed to nopy via the command line.
+Both python command line options and script arguments may be passed to nopy via the command line in the same way as they would be passed to python.

 To pass python code on the command line, use python's `-c` option:
 ```
 $ npm run -s nopy -- -c 'import sys; print(sys.argv[1]);' hello hello